and-rewsmith/and-rewsmith/README.md

 </p>

 ## Research
-I am taking a hiatus from Microsoft to join Allen Institute, where I am continuing my independent research in coordination with the University of Washington.
-I am working on biologically plausible, local learning networks.
+I am a PhD student at UCSC with a focus in neuromorphic computing.
+I also work at Allen Institute on bioplausible neural architectures.

 ## Engineering
 I am currently employed (on leave) with Microsoft working on edge computing for IoT devices.
 We write safe, efficient Rust code supporting low resource devices.
 A lot of the cool stuff we do is closed source.
 But the legacy product I helped to build is open source at [Azure/iotedge](https://github.com/Azure/iotedge).